papadonut9/business-card/README.md

-# flutter_boilerplate
+# Business Card App

-This project is a minimal boilerplate code that displays hello world
+A simple app that displays your basic contact info i.e phone and e-mail